chadliu23/slack-log-bot/README.md

 # slack-log-bot

-It is the bot recieved slack message
+It is the bot recieved slack message and archive messages

 It can deploy easily on [Heroku](http://www.heroku.com)